sbotham/Repo/MavenTemplate/README.md

 9. build on scm change , can u control which files trigger build ?? i.e dont build on change of readme

-10. centralize jenkins file see email 231saleln@gmail.com
+10. centralize jenkins file see email 231saleln@gmail.com		DONE

 	https://dev.to/jalogut/centralise-jenkins-pipelines-configuration-using-shared-libraries